-8: Adopting and Updating the Sustainability Framework
+9: Adopting and Updating the Sustainability Framework

-The Framework has been adopted according to the following process:
+The original Framework was adopted according to the following process:

 - A draft of this Framework was published for consultation by SABA Members and external stakeholders for 30 calendar days.
 Participants in the consultation submitted observations or recommendations in writing to the SABA Secretariat. - b.
 After considering the relevance and appropriateness of the observations and recommendations, the SABA Management Team submitted the revised Sustainability Framework to the SABA Customers Advisory Board for adoption. - c.
 The SABA Customers Advisory Board adopted the Framework by consensus on November 4, 2022. - d.
-The SABA Customers Advisory Board further adopted revisions to the Framework by consensus on August 7, 2023. - e.
-This version of the Framework will be applicable from the date of publication onwards.
+The SABA Customers Advisory Board further adopted revisions to the Framework by consensus on August 7, 2023. - i.
+The SABA Customers Advisory Board further adopted revisions to the Framework by consensus on March 26, 2025. - ii.
+This version of the Framework is applicable from the date of publication onwards.